bhqanhuit/DocumentRetrieval/readme.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details (if applicable).
+See the LICENSE file for details.

 ## Acknowledgments